richagain/date-time-picker-moment-adapter/README.md

 Author
 -------

-**Maintained and updated by Daniel Moncada, original implementatiom by Daniel Pan**
+**Maintained and updated by Richard Zheng, original implementatiom by Daniel Pan**